 - Single Purchase: Handgun purchases are limited to one handgun per permit and one handgun per 30-day period.40

 States with Licensing Requirements for Handguns Only

 Iowa requires a permit to acquire pistols or revolvers.
 Once an applicant passes a background check and obtains a permit, the permit is valid for 5 years.
 Permits may be revoked in the event the holder becomes disqualified.
-Under the five-year permit system, county sheriffs in Iowa are authorized to obtain relevant criminal history data and conduct an annual criminal history check on anyone who has been issued a five-year permit to acquire a handgun.
+County sheriffs in Iowa are authorized to obtain relevant criminal history data and conduct a criminal history check annually on anyone who has been issued a five-year permit to acquire a handgun.
 However, Iowa law does not require a background check to be conducted on handgun permit-holders more frequently than once every five years (the duration of the permit).